shubhamjhawar/Snowflake/readme.md

 # Snowflake_Assignment

-The `Snowflake_Assignment.sql` contains all the sql statements, which i ran for solving various queries in `snowsight`.
-Please note that `Snowflake_Assignment.sql` doesnot contain all the commands as we have ran some commands from `snowsql`(These were alson present in `Snowflake_Assignment.sql` file but they are commented with tag "This must be run from snowsight").
+Please note that `Snowflake_ass.sql` doesnot contain all the commands as we have ran some commands from `snowsql`(These were alson present in `Snowflake_ass.sql` file but they are commented with tag "This must be run from snowsight").

 The commands, approach and datasets to various queries are as explained below -